Moto Undone was included in the Japanese edition of "Speculative Everything"

 This meant making the machine faster and giving it new wheels and a fresh paint job.

 Then Ruiter thought he should ride it to school.
-A sign promptly went up in the school parking lot informing students of teh accepted means of transportation – and souped -up riding lawnmowers did not make the list.
+A sign promptly went up in the school parking lot informing students of the accepted means of transportation - and souped -up riding lawnmowers did not make the list.

 Where some may have viewed the incident as boyhood exuberance gone awry, Ruiter saw it as a good thing.